mjmeli/biometric-shirt/rfduino/README.md

 ### Sketches

+##### ad5933-test
+Tests taking impedance measurements from the AD5933.

+##### alpha-demo
+Code presented during the Alpha Demo.
+Essentially reads temperature values from the DS18B20 and impedance values from the AD5933.

+##### battery-voltage
+Tests measuring the voltage supplied to the RFduino.

+##### beta-demo
+Code presented during the Beta Demo.
+Essentially reads temperature values from the DS18B20 and impedance values from the AD5933.
+Almost functionally the same as `alpha-demo`, but adds Bluetooth data transmission.

 ##### bluetooth-test
 Simply sends a string over Bluetooth once every 5 seconds.
 This is useful to test that the RFduino is correctly sending data to the receiver.

+##### fall-design-day-demo
+Reads the temperature from the temperature sensors and transmits it over Bluetooth once every second.

+##### libraries
+Not a sketch -- includes all of the important libraries.

+##### MCP4018-test
+Tests controlling the MCP4018 digital potentiometer.

+##### pcb-iteration-1
+Sketch for the first iteration of our PCB.

+##### pcb-iteration-2
+Sketch for the second iteration of our PCB. **FINAL CODE PRESENTED AT DESIGN DAY!**

 ##### temperature-test
 Reads the temperature from a temperature sensor and transmits over serial.

-**Pay attention to the connections in the comment at the top of the file.**

-##### fall-design-day-demo
-Reads the temperature from the temperature sensors and transmits it over Bluetooth once every second.

-##### ad5933-test
-Tests taking impedance measurements from the AD5933.